Alspector v Alspector, OR 454, 9 DLR (2d) 679

 The Supreme Court established the test that is applied in determining custody and access under the Divorce Act.
 It fleshes out the principle that it is the right of children that custody and access decisions be governed by their best interests, and that these interests are based on the child's perspective, not those of either parent.

 Prior to her death, an ailing mother relocated to France with her children, whose care she subsequently entrusted to her sister and brother-in-law.
 With the divorce and custody order not yet finalised, the father took Habeus Corpus proceedings.
-The children's aunt and uncle thereby sought custody of the children.
-The SCC ruled in favour of the second trial judge and custody was ultimately awarded to the aunt and uncle.
-However, the SCC clarified what constitutes "serious cause" when considering total or partial deprivation of parental authority, as well as the use of a “child's best interest” as a criterion for awarding custody to a third party.
+The SCC ultimately awarded custody to the sister.
+The decision clarified what constitutes "serious cause" when considering total or partial deprivation of parental authority, as well as the use of a “child's best interest” as a criterion for awarding custody to a third party.
 The SCC also rejected the notion of “legal” custody as being distinguishable from physical custody.